City Budget 2024

 What is happening with the Queensborough train crossing cessation??
 There was an update June 2023 but there is no change or plan it seems for the #1 Derwent/Salter crossing.
 Please prioritize this is your tax payers sleep and I for 1 and others I know are fed up and ready to move to a city that cares.

-Jen Dl asked 8 months ago
+Jen Dl asked over 1 year ago

 Hello, and thanks for your question.
 The City is working towards a long-term goal of whistle cessation at all public rail crossings in New Westminster; however, this is an intricate and lengthy process involving multiple rail companies and various government agencies.
 Train whistling at public grade crossings is a legal requirement for train operators under the Canadian Rail Operating Rules.